Info for Authors – Social Media Guide

 Sharing Retailer Links

 Something to keep in mind when updating your websites and posting on social media is that the major national booksellers keep an eye on this.
-To that end, you want to make sure that you’re actively letting your readers know that your HBG published titles are available at all retailers.
+To that end, you want to make sure that you’re actively letting your readers know that your HBG-published titles are available at all retailers.
 We recognize that Amazon/Kindle is often the first choice for readers—especially for authors who have also self-published with that platform—but don’t forget to share links to Barnes & Noble, IndieBound, Apple Books, etc. too.
-Barnes & Noble is particularly interested in seeing a presence on author sites and keeps this in mind when meeting with HBG sales reps.

 A few easy tweaks to keep in mind...

-- Be sure to do one dedicated post before pub, during pub, after pub with a link to your book on B&N’s website and tagging @BNBuzz on social.

-- If you have a B&N store in your area take a photo of your book in the store and TAG the location of the store and @BNBuzz. *It's possible your local store also has their own account.* (To be mindful of your safety, please feel free to do this a few days after the book is out, it doesn’t have to be in real-time.)
+- If you have a B&N store or favorite independent bookstore in your area take a photo of your book in the store and tag the location of the store and @BNBuzz.
+It's possible your local store also has their own account, in which case you can @mention it in your post.

 - Your website should have links to buy your books at a variety of stores including B&N.